emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 }
 ```

-NOTE FROM BJORN TO BRUCE: ASK ME ABOUT THIS ^^^^

-FOR ALL THESE CLASSES, I THINK THE READER SHOULD JUST REFER TO THE COMMENTS IN THE
-CORRESPONDING CODE.
-THE CORRESPONDING CODE (AS YOU'VE SEEN FROM MY OTHER COMMENTS) SHOULD
-BE ONLY THE NECESSARY BITS, MAYBE EVEN ANOTHER SET OF INTERFACES WHERE THE INTERFACE
-HAS ONLY THE DETAILED COMMENTS AND ITS IMPLEMENTATION IS SUPER().FOO()??
-BUT IN ANY CASE,
-THE GOAL WOULD BE TO HAVE THE DEVELOPER NOT HAVE TO READ THE IMPLEMENTATION AND TO HAVE
-THE DEVELOPER HAVE ONE PLACE (THE CODE COMMENTS) TO READ THE DETAILS.
+#### Resource

-The Resource class extends the `Model`, so it can have `Listeners`, and it adds state that is common among all Resources
+The `Resource` class extends the `Model`, so it can have `Listeners`, and it adds state that is common among all
-(e.g. `kind`, `name`, `namespace`, etc.) and methods for updating its state from snapshot data, constructing
+`Resources` (e.g. `kind`, `name`, `namespace`, etc.) and methods for updating its state from snapshot data,
-YAML for communication with Kubernetes, and validation of its internal instance variables.
+constructing YAML for communication with Kubernetes, and validation of its internal instance variables.

 ```
 class Resource extends Model {